-16.13 The supervisor requires, as necessary, insurers to evaluate in advance their specific risks and options in possible recovery scenarios.
+46.1316.15 The supervisor requires, as necessary, insurers to evaluate in advance their specific risks and options in possible recovery scenarios.

-- 16.13.1 The supervisor may require an insurer to produce a recovery plan that identifies in advance options to restore financial strength and viability if the insurer comes under severe stress (See Application Paper on Recovery Planning).
+46.13.1_16.15.1 The supervisor may require an insurer to produce a recovery plan that identifies in advance options to restore the financial position and viability if the insurer comes under severe stress (See Application Paper on Recovery Planning).
 The decision to require a recovery plan, and its form, content and level of detail, should be proportionate, taking into account, for example, the insurer's complexity, systemic importance, risk profile and business model.
 A recovery plan is intended to serve the insurer as an aid to sound risk management.
-Additionally, if the insurer comes under severe stress, a plan may serve the supervisor as valuable input to any necessary supervisory measures. - 16.13.2 The supervisor should require the insurer to provide the necessary information to enable the supervisor to assess the robustness and credibility of any recovery plan required.
-If the supervisor identifies material deficiencies in the plan, it should provide feedback and require the insurer to address these deficiencies. - 16.13.3 The supervisor should require the insurer to review any recovery plan required on a regular basis, or when there are material changes to the insurer's business, risk profile or structure, or any other change that could have a material impact on the recovery plan, and to update it when necessary.
+Additionally, if the insurer comes under severe stress, a plan may serve the supervisor as valuable input to any necessary supervisory measures.

+16.13.2 The supervisor should require the insurer to provide the necessary information to enable the supervisor to assess the robustness and credibility of any recovery plan required.
+If the supervisor identifies material deficiencies in the plan, it should provide feedback and require the insurer to address these deficiencies.

+46.13.316.15.3 The supervisor should require the insurer to review any recovery plan required on a regular basis, or when there are material changes to the insurer's business, risk profile or structure, or any other change that could have a material impact on the recovery plan, and to update it when necessary.

-CF 16.13.a The group-wide supervisor requires the Head of the IAIG to:
+CF 16.13.aCF 16.15.a The group-wide supervisor requires the Head of the IAIG to: